srcery-colors/srcery-vim/README.md

 xgrey5     239   #4E4E4E   78, 78, 78
 ```

-Now reason I mention this is that this relies on the 256 colors defined by your
+These colors relies on the 256 colors defined by your terminal, I don't change
-terminal, I don't change any of these colors, I just rely on the xterm palette.
+any of these colors, I just rely on the xterm palette.
+This might look different
-This might look different on different environments.
+on different environments.

 ## Attribution